PoojaDNaik/RBAC/README.md

     ```

-You need to add you servers details in .env files for database connection.
+You need to add your server details in .env files for database connection.